HatsuSixty/Ldays/README.md

 This is my first malware!

 Ldays.exe or LastDays.exe was coded in C++, batch, and VBScript.
 It took-me a week and a half to finish.
+I tested it in Windows 10 only, so i don't recommend you test it in other versions of Windows.

 **Index**